vdavidp/jpa-filter-spring/README.md

 ## Default Symbols
 Precedence of operators is same as defined for java. https://docs.oracle.com/javase/tutorial/java/nutsandbolts/operators.html

+Operators must have a weight between 1 and 99 included.
+If you are defining a new operator you can use standard weight defined in https://github.com/vdavidp/jpa-filter-spring/blob/master/jpa-filter/src/main/java/io/github/vdavidp/jpa/filter/el/Symbol.java

 ### Operands
 integer, long, float, double, BigDecimal, BigInteger, varchar and variables.